Queens Gardens, Brisbane: Description

 A statue of Queen Victoria, is centrally positioned on the asphalt area in front of the symmetrical facade of the Lands Administration Building.
-The diagonal path is terminated by the monument which looks towards the Treasury Building and is framed by two leopard trees (Caesalpinia ferrea).
+The diagonal path is terminated by the monument which looks towards the Treasury Building and is framed by two leopard trees (Flindersia maculosa).
 The bronze statue stands on a pedestal, the upper portion of which is made of brown Helidon sandstone and the lower portion of Enoggera granite.
 The pedestal is square in form, with chamfered corners and is set on a flight of three granite steps.
 Directly behind the Queen is a 1915 Krupp gun.

 The TJ Ryan statue also stands on a pedestal of Helidon sandstone and Enoggera granite.
 Separated from the main area of the park by a fence and garden, it is positioned diagonally facing the corner of William and Elizabeth Streets.
 An ornamental bronze plaque is attached to the pedestal.

 A recent addition to the park's memorials is a rough hewn block of bluestone with a bronze plaque bolted to it that commemorates the service of Australian women in war.
 It is located on the southwestern side of the asphalt area between rose beds.

 Timber and concrete benches are placed along the paths and around the lily pond.
 The original cast-iron lamp posts on cast-iron pedestals have been relocated along the paths.
 The planting is dominated by exotic plants with coloured foliage and decorative leaf shape.
 Many garden beds have plants clipped into geometric patterns.

 The Gardens provide a foreground for viewing the principal facades of the Lands Administration Building, the former Library and the Family Services Building, and forms a pleasant aspect for the buildings which overlook it.